 - Less stool odor and volume

-- Healthier coats (less shedding and less hairballs)
+- Healthier coats (less shedding and fewer hairballs)

 - Increased energy